-These actions stirred Roosevelt — and the entire American nation.
+These actions stirred FDR — and the entire American nation.

 At that time, a massive U.S.-based war relief fund for Greece had already been well underway.
 Immediately after the Italian invasion, Greek Americans had organized the Greek War Relief Association (GWRA) and used AHEPA’s existing network to facilitate fundraising efforts.

 Within six months, the GWRA collected $4 million — approximately $72 million in 2018 dollars.